kanisterio/kanister/docs/tutorial.rst

 Next Step
 =========

-Congratulation!
+Congratulations!
 You have reached the end of this long tutorial! 🎉🎉🥳🥳

 Don't stop here.
 There are many more example blueprints on the Kanister GitHub `repository <https://github.com/kanisterio/kanister/tree/master/examples>`_ to explore.
 Use them to help you define your next blueprint.

-You would love to hear from you.
+We would love to hear from you.
 If you have any feedback or questions, find us on Slack at `kanisterio.slack.com <https://kanisterio.slack.com>`_.